 Participants will receive four FREE Water Safety Lessons designed to increase awareness of safety in, on, and around water, and to promote drowning prevention.

 About Make a Splash

-Through Make a Splash, the USA Swimming Foundation partners with learn-to-swim providers and water safety advocates across the country.
-These partners provide swimming lessons and educate children and their families on the importance of learning how to swim.
+Through Make a Splash, the USA Swimming Foundation partners with learn-to-swim providers and water safety advocates across the country to provide swimming lessons and educate children and their families on the importance of learning how to swim.

-The USA Swimming Foundation has invested millions of dollars to provide grants to qualified Local Partner learn-to-swim programs.
-In doing so, it spreads national awareness and they bring together strategic partners to end drowning.
+The USA Swimming Foundation has invested millions of dollars to provide grants to qualified Local Partner learn-to-swim programs, to spread national awareness, and to bring together strategic partners to end drowning.

 Make a Splash Initiative in School